prajinkhadka/prajinkhadka.github.io/_posts/2025-05-08-using-rust-in-java.md

 In this blog, I'll walk you through how to tap into Rust's power using JNI — with a focus on comparing JSON parsing performance using Jackson vs. simd-json.
-Json parsing may not be the best use case of these kind of optimizations this specific problem statement is just used to show the usage of JNI.
+Json parsing may not be the best use case of these kind of optimizations this specific example(Json Parser) is just used to show the usage of JNI.

 ## World of JVM

-Before jumping into JNI and Rust, let's quickly talk about the JVM (Java Virtual Machine) just to understand why it sometimes hits a wall.
+Before jumping into JNI and Rust, let's quickly discss about the JVM (Java Virtual Machine) just to understand why it sometimes hits a wall.

 Java runs on the JVM, which is a brilliant piece of engineering.
 It provides portability, memory safety, great tooling, and the "write once, run anywhere" capability.